hashgraph/guardian/Methodology Library/CDM/CDM AMS-III.F/readme.md

 ### Important Documents & Schemas

-Methodological Tool 03 - Tool to calculate project or leakage CO2 emissions from fossil fuel combustion.

-Methodological Tool 04 - Emissions from solid waste disposal sites

-Methodological Tool 05 - Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation.

-Methodological Tool 13 - Project and leakage emissions from composting

 Project Description - Project Participant information, standard project information, methodology information like baseline emissions, project emissions, etc.

 Emissions Reduction – Schema included within the project information form; this is filled out by the project participant to calculate annual emission reductions.